User Community Service Desk Downloads

 Metadata extracted from dbt projects is critical for maintaining up-to-date and accurate data landscapes.
 The following table outlines the specific types of metadata available for extraction from dbt projects, particularly when using dbt Cloud:

-Metadata Type Supported in dbt Version Description
+Metadata Type Supported in dbt version Description

 Runtime metadata